soulwing/rc/README.md

 A stupidly simple RESTful client.

+The goal of this little effort was to provide a minimalistic RESTful command-line interface that would be suitable for doing RESTful web service demos.
+The result probably isn't robust enough for anything more important.

 This "client" is just a shell script that uses [curl] (http://curl.haxx.se) to send requests to a RESTful web service and receive responses.

 ### Prerequisites